Contentment

 Philippians 4:11-13

-Not that I speak in regard to need, for I have learned in whatever state I am, to be content:
+Not that I speak in regard to need, for I have learned in whatever state I am,

 I know how to be abased, and I know how to abound.